Weekly review of Azerbaijan's foreign exchange market

 1.7

-The official exchange rate of the manat against the euro has decreased by 0.0011 manat.
-The average AZN/EUR rate has risen by 0.0076 and amounted to 1.823 manat.
+The official exchange rate of the manat against the euro has decreased by 0.0163 manat.
+The average AZN/EUR rate has reduced by 0.0058 and amounted to 1.8172 manat.

 |